 Link to An Advocate’s Guide to New Mexico’s Budget

 Link to the Citizen’s Guide to Legislative Advocacy

 We’ll start this guide with a brief look at why our state tax system is important.
 We’ll follow up with a quick overview of the various sources of state revenue (there’s more than one), then delve into the principals of a good tax system and what constitutes “fairness” in taxation.
-While this guide describes the basics of New Mexico’s tax system.
-Two companion publications, Citizen’s Guide to the New Mexico State Budget and Advocate’s Guide to the New Mexico State Budget – explain how those taxes are spent.
+While this guide describes the basics of New Mexico’s tax system, two companion publications – A Guide to the New Mexico State Budget and An Advocate’s Guide to the New Mexico State Budget – explain how those taxes are spent.
 They look at the basics of the state’s general fund budget, the budget formation process, and how citizens can promote their priorities within that process.

 Some Tips for Using This Guide